 An informative study by the Indraprastha Institute of Information Technology found that a predator does not necessarily move sequentially through the stages.
 They also discovered that the relationship forming stage is the most dominant online grooming stage.
 In other words, more than one stage can be in process at once, and predators do not necessarily go in any particular order.

 The truth is, grooming signs can be difficult to spot.
 This is because sexual predators tend to also befriend parents and caregivers.
-Maintaining an open line of communication with your child and paying extra attention to the amount of time they spend with other adults, as well as monitoring their online activity with Bark, can help protect your child from online sexual predators.
+Maintaining an open line of communication with your child and paying extra attention to the amount of time they spend with other adults, as well as with Bark, can help protect your child from online sexual predators.

 **This post was updated on Nov.
 21, 2018.
 This article concentrates on in-person grooming, but learn about signs of online grooming here. **